Gbertaz/RateMyAir_API/doc/Algorithm.md

 ## Improvement 1

-The **Hash Table** Space complexity can be improved by excluding the last two ranges because it's where most of the values are, lowering the required Space from 2000 to 225 *double* values.
+The **Hash Table** Space complexity can be improved by excluding the last Pm2.5's range and the last PM10's range because it's where most of the values are, lowering the required Space from 2000 to 225 *double* values.

 ## Improvement 2